Real Time ACH Funding Configuration

 • Moves money from the external bank into a CU GL account.

-• Does not touch the member’s share or certificate.
+• Does not touch the member's share, savings, checking, or certificate.

 Detailed Flow of Funds